 Western cuisines discourages strong spices in the cooking of seafood.
 While I enjoy the delicately flavoured garlic-butter, lemon and dill scented sauces they prefer, I also think that Indian cuisine has expertly paired fish and shellfish with spices and coconut in a way that complements the seafood rather than overpower it.
 The evolution of coastal cuisine over thousands of years displays a high level of sophistication and complexity.
 There are intense curries like this crab curry and there are drier dishes with soft and crispy bits; you could call them stir fries.
 There are also delicate coconut milk stews, sweet, like gentle rain.
 Here, in Kerala, I love observing foreigners trying local seafood preparations, their initial apprehension followed by happy surprise at discovering that spices when rightly used can elevate and enhance even the most delicate fish and shellfish.

-If you haven’t tried your hand at crab curry yet, now’s the time.
+If you haven’t tried your hand at a Goan crab curry yet, now’s the time.
 This recipe is simple and straightforward and you will probably want to include it in your seafood repertoire.

 - 10 dry red chillies